mrtonbrian/mrtonbrian/README.md

 ### Hi there 👋

 My name is Brian Ton!
-I'm a Computer Science student at UCSD!
+I've recently graduated as a Computer Science and Math student at UCSD!
+I'm now working as a software development engineer at Workday, starting in February.

 - Website: https://www.brianton.me
 - LinkedIn: https://www.linkedin.com/in/brian-m-ton/